newnetdev/NetworkToCode-Class/slides/data/M01_Python.md

 >>>
 ```

-Dictionaries are preferred over list when storing contextual information and you need to progrmatically access individual elements.
+Dictionaries are preferred over list when storing contextual information and you need to programmatically access individual elements.

 ---